LearnWeb3DAO/Chainlink-VRFs/README.md

 ## Intro

-Chainlink VRF's are oracles which used to generate random values.
-These values are verified using cryptographic proofs.These proofs prove that the results werent tampered or manipulated by oracle operators, users, miners etc.Proofs are then published on-chain so that they can be verified, after there verification is successful they are used by other smart contracts which requested randomness.
+- Chainlink VRF's are oracles which used to generate random values.
+- These values are verified using cryptographic proofs.
+- These proofs prove that the results werent tampered or manipulated by oracle operators, users, miners etc.
+- Proofs are published on-chain so that they can be verified
+- After there verification is successful they are used by smart contracts which requested randomness.

 The official Chainlink Docs describe VRFs as: